Zirnael/Tic-Tac-Toe/README.md

 Tic tac toe game written in c++ with SDL library

 # Usage
-Title of the window gives information on whose turn it is Use R button to reset the game
+Title of the window gives information on whose turn it is.

+Use R button to reset the game

 Written by Aleksander Pytel